SalmaAlassal/mrNetwork/Network Fundamentals/README.md

 # Network Devices

 # Repeater
-- A repeater operates at the physical layer of OSI model.

 - Its job is to regenerate the signal over the same network before the signal becomes too weak or corrupted (copy the signal bit by bit).
 - It's used to extend the transmissions so that signal can cover larger distance

 # Bridge
-- A bridge operates at the data link layer of OSI model.

 - A bridge is a repeater, with add on the functionality of filtering content by reading the MAC addresses of source and destination.
-- It is use to divide a LAN into **multiple segments**.
+- It is used to divide a LAN into **multiple segments**.
 - It has a single input and single output port, thus making it a **2 port device**.

 - **Examples:**
    - If PC 1 tries to send data to PC 2.
 Data will first travel to the bridge.
 The bridge will read its MAC address and decide whether to send the data to segment 1 or segment 2.
 Hence, the PC 2 is available in segment 1 means bridge will broadcast the data only in segment 1 and excludes all the PCs connected in segment 2.
 Like this bridge reduce the traffic on a computer network.

    - Here PC 1 is trying to send data to PC 8.
 So, the data will first travel to the bridge.
-The bridge is going to read it’s MAC Address table and find whether PC 8 belongs to Segment 1 or Segment 2.
+The bridge is going to read its MAC Address table and find whether PC 8 belongs to Segment 1 or Segment 2.
 Hence, the PC 8 is in segment 2 bridge will broadcast the data in segment 2 and excludes all the PCs connected to Segment 1.
 So, this is how the bridge works and reduce traffic in a computer network.

 ![Bridge In Networking](imgs/BridgeInNetworking.png)

 **Bridge doesn't exist anymore.**

 # Hubs
--  A hub operates on the physical layer of OSI model.

 - **How Hub Works?**

   Hub works like an electric wire, it receives data signals from one device in his one port and forwards them to all the other ports, except the source port.
 It does not have any capability to identify any frames to know where it should forward because it does not maintain any kind of table like switch.
 So there is a lot of traffic on the network and network performance is also very poor, **only one device transmits information at a particular time.**

 > **Repeaters and hubs are not used because they have been replaced by switches.**